w3f/Grants-Program/applications/project_aurras_mvp_phase_2.md

 Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

 - Previous grant: https://github.com/w3f/Grants-Program/pull/163

+## Update & Amendments

+### 28/12/2022

+We have encountered a critical issue where we faced workflows fails due to certain Openwhisk actions timing out hence we took an alternative approach where we have made Polkadot API wasm compatible and included as a plugin to the wasm, due to this the timeline has now been exceeded by several months and has made certain components we developed obsolete.

+- **Estimated Duration:** 45 Working days
+- **FTE:**  1